jwgrogan/distributeDb-dpas-su20/docs/index.md

 System flowchart describing the series of steps used in the processing of data.

 ## Questions
 * What are the performance tradeoffs between using a `cross-join` on a Spark dataframe versus a `map` and `reduce` call?
-H
 * How would this tradeoff be affected on a true distributed compute architecture vs. testing on a development machine?
 * What would the implementation look like in Hadoop?
 Would it be more difficult to implement?